Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Application to -compactifications

 \section{Application to $SO_4(\mathbb C)$-compactifications}

-In \cite[Example 5.12]{Del3}, Delcroix showed two K-unstable smooth Fano compactifications of {$\mathrm{SO}_4(\mathbb{C})$ by giving their moment polytopes\footnote{In fact, by checking the Delzant condition of polytope $P$ and the Fano condition of compactified manifold, these three manifolds $M$ are only Fano compactifications of $\mathrm{SO}_4(\mathbb{C})$.
-The smoothness can be verified by \cite[Theorem 9]{Timashev-Sbo}.}.} In this section we will determine the limits of \eqref{kahler-Ricci-flow} on these $SO_4(\mathbb C)$-compactifications by using Propositions \ref{prop-5+} and \ref{m-semi-stab}.
-That is, we will show Theorem \ref{SO-4-exa}.
+In \cite[Example 5.12]{Del3}, Delcroix showed two K-unstable smooth Fano compactifications of {$\mathrm{SO}_4(\mathbb{C})$ by giving their moment polytopes\footnote{In fact, by using \cite[Theorem 9]{Timashev-Sbo}, we can check that there are three smooth Fano $\mathrm{SO}_4(\mathbb{C})$-compactifications.
+Furthermore, by \cite[Theorem A]{Del4} we see that one of them is K-stable and the other two are K-unstable.}.} In this section we will determine the limits of \eqref{kahler-Ricci-flow} on these $SO_4(\mathbb C)$-compactifications by using Theorem \ref{main-thm-1} and Proposition \ref{m-semi-stab}.
+In this way we show Theorem \ref{SO-4-exa}.